HomeComplaintsInstant Casino - Player faces self-exclusion control failures.

 Case summary

-The player from Germany raises multiple compliance issues related to his self-exclusion from the casino.
-He reports being able to create a new account, complete KYC verification, and continue gambling despite being permanently self-excluded.
-Additionally, he requests a full audit of the failings in self-exclusion enforcement and KYC procedures, along with a refund of financial losses incurred.
+The player from Germany raised multiple compliance issues related to his self-exclusion from the casino.
+He reported being able to create a new account, complete KYC verification, and continue gambling despite being permanently self-excluded.
+Additionally, he requested a full audit of the failings in self-exclusion enforcement and KYC procedures, along with a refund of financial losses incurred.
+We determined that the player had requested an account closure without specifying gambling-related concerns or self-exclusion due to addiction, and the casino had applied a 24-hour cooling-off period before closing the account.
+Since this was an account closure and not a formal self-exclusion, the complaint did not meet the criteria for further resolution, and no refund was supported.
+The complaint was therefore rejected as unjustified.

 Public